 The Movember foundation is the world’s leading men’s health charity which focusses on supporting people who suffer with testicular cancer, prostate cancer and mental health issues.

-Suicide is still the leading killer of men under the age of 45 and three quarters of all suicides are male.
+Suicide is still the leading killer of men under the age of 45 and three quarters of all suicides are completed by men.